hiveot/hiveot.github.io/index.md

 Planned project deliverables, subject to change no doubt:
 1. Conceptual design and attempt to engage with the WoT working group [done]
-2. WoST Gateway core and client libraries [in progress]
+2. WoST Hub core and client libraries [in progress]
-3. WoST Gateway Plugin for WoST Thing provisioning and registration
+3. WoST Hub Plugin for WoST Thing provisioning and registration [in progress]
-4. WoST Gateway Plugin for Directory Service
+4. WoST Hub Plugin for Directory Service
-5. WoST Gateway Plugin for managing Things through a Web UI
+5. WoST Hub Plugin for managing Things through a Web UI
-6. WoST Gateway Plugin for legacy IoT devices
+6. WoST Hub Plugin for legacy IoT devices
-7. WoST Gateway Plugin for cloud intermediary
+7. WoST Hub Plugin for cloud intermediary